 In the wonderful west of Ireland, what we lack in hot weather we make up for with cosy nooks, high spirits and mighty craic.
-From snow-capped mountain peaks to roaring fireside seats, Westport has it all.
-A trip here in the low season is where you’ll find a blend of amazing urban amenities with dramatic winter nature just around the corner.
+From breezy mountain peaks to roaring fireside seats, Westport has it all.
+A trip here in the low season is where you’ll find a blend of amazing urban amenities with dramatic nature just around the corner.

 How to spend a cosy weekend in Westport

 Spring can be fresh, so here's our top tips for keeping it warm

 The best way to spend a morning in Westport is to set yourself up for the day with a delicious breakfast before rambling around the shops and picking up some souvenirs.
 Head to This Must Be The Place for one of the best coffees in town, before getting a hearty feed at either Servd, Ring for Coffee or The Creel, just a selection of great places to eat around Westport.
 Take a turn around town and pop into Carraig Donn for an Aran jumper, Portwest for some outwear or Foxford Woollen Mills for their signature blankets.
 If you like to start your weekend off with a bit of activity to warm up, take a yoga class at the Yoga Root, Westport’s little oasis of calm by the harbour.

 Take in the sights at your leisure by strolling along the greenway from town to The Quay.
 This path follows the line of the old railway, and the old railway bridges frame some epic views of Croagh Patrick in the distance.
 If you’re travelling with kids, there’s a fun skate park situated mid-way down, that also has an outdoor gym if you want to get your pump on.